 God came for us!
 This is the story of Christmas!

 But we’re not done there.
 When Jesus died on the cross, the Bible tells us the great temple veil was torn.
 That in that horrifically beautiful moment, Jesus – Emmanuel – fixed the “presence” problem that mankind had been carrying since the serpent seduced Adam and Eve.
 The separation was gone.

 Jesus, God with us, made a way for God’s presence to now reside in us through the Holy Spirit.
 And then in one final, glorious chapter yet to be written, Christ will come again and resurrect all things to their original intent – God and mankind dwelling together just as He designed us to be.

-This is the great narrative of God in which Christmas finds its beautiful chapter, and it’s the story in which we find our own – our lives, our family, our relationships, even our work.
+With what the bible says about work, this is the great narrative of God in which Christmas finds its beautiful chapter, and it’s the story in which we find our own – our lives, our family, our relationships, even our daily reflections on work.